ionic-team/stencil/BREAKING_CHANGES.md

 - remove the manually created type (if the types generated in `components.d.ts` suffice)
 - update their type creation logic to account for potential naming collisions with the newly generated types

-#### Event Handlers for Composition Events Renamed
+#### Composition Event Handlers Renamed

-The names of Stencil's supported event handlers for composition events have been changed in order to correct a casing issue which prevented handlers from being called when events fired.
+The names of Stencil's composition event handlers have been changed in order to correct a casing issue which prevented handlers from being called when events fired.
 The changes are as follows:

 | previous name                | new name                     |
 | ---------------------------- | ---------------------------- |